Should You Quit Weed Cold Turkey? What Are the Effects?

 Research suggests that the term “cold turkey” has been associated with the cessation of drugs because a turkey’s skin, with its bumps for feathers, is similar in appearance to the goosebumps people may experience when they stop using heroin.
 In time, the term has expanded to refer to the abrupt cessation of almost anything, not just heroin.

 For some people, cold-turkey cessation is the most effective way to achieve and sustain sobriety.
-But cold turkey can cause dangerous symptoms from certain substances, such as alcohol or benzodiazepines.
+But quitting certain substances, such as alcohol or benzodiazepines, cold turkey can cause dangerous symptoms.

 Fortunately, marijuana withdrawal symptoms are not physically dangerous like some other drugs.